Wilfred Wood

-Wilfred Wood VC (2 February 1897 – 3 January 1982) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

-The VC was awarded for action on the Italian front against Austro-Hungarian forces in the First World War.
+Wilfred Wood VC (2 February 1897 – 3 January 1982) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+The VC was awarded for his actions on the Italian front against Austro-Hungarian forces in the First World War.